-In \cite{jmz2019}, following \cite{Z}, the problems of projectively and affine equivalence of sub-Riemannian metric were reduced to the study of the orbital equivalence of the corresponding sub-Riemannian Hamiltonian systems (for normal Pontryagin extremals of the energy minimizing problem \eqref{energy}), which in turn is reduced to the study of solvability of a special linear algebraic system with coefficients being polynomial in the fibers, called the \emph{fundamental algebraic system} (\cite [Proposition 3.10]{jmz2019}).
+In \cite{jmz2019}, following \cite{Z}, the problems of projectively and affine equivalence of sub-Riemannian metric were reduced to the study of the orbital equivalence of the corresponding sub-Riemannian Hamiltonian systems for normal Pontryagin extremals of the energy minimizing problem \eqref{energy}, which in turn is reduced to the study of solvability of a special linear algebraic system with coefficients being polynomial in the fibers, called the \emph{fundamental algebraic system} (\cite [Proposition 3.10]{jmz2019}).
 In this section we summarize all information from \cite{jmz2019} we need for the proof of Theorem \ref{mainthm}.

-As before, fix a connected manifold $M$ and a bracket generating equiregular distribution $D$ on $M$, and consider two sub-Riemannian metrics $g_1$ and $g_2$ on $(M, D)$.
+As before, fix a connected manifold $M$ and a bracket-generating equiregular distribution $D$ on $M$, and consider two sub-Riemannian metrics $g_1$ and $g_2$ on $(M, D)$.
 We denote by $h_1$ and $h_2$ the respective sub-Riemannian Hamiltonians of $g_1$ and $g_2$, as defined in \eqref{Hamiltonian}.
-Let the annihilator $D^\perp$ of $D$ in $T^*M$ be defined as in \eqref{perp}.
+Let the annihilator $D^\perp$ of $D$ in $T^*M$ be defined as follows: